lucapette/website/content/writing/my-programming-principles.md

 That's why I seek ways to balance my confidence.
 I need enough confidence to eliminate any fear but not too much that I get high on Ego.
-The way I balance confidence and ego this is by putting to practice the idea "we're all junior at most things": I learn new things.
+The way I balance confidence and ego is by putting to practice the idea "we're all junior at most things": I learn new things.
 Just in the past few years, I tried drawing, rubik cubes, Chess, you name it.
 It's the one programming principle I brought in my every day life.
 When it comes to programming, I try to solve problems in areas I have no idea about.
 I try some problem that look really scary.
 Like writing a programming language.
 While I only toyed with programming languages so far, I wrote enough code to find out that yes it's hard but it's also "just" a program like.
 The journey is humbling and the reward is two-fold: a balanced confidence and expanded knowledge.